rackerlabs/rackspace-how-to/content/cloud-servers/create-a-site-to-site-ipsec-vpn-connection-between-vyatta-and-fortigate.md

 Use the following steps to configure the IPsec VPN in the FortiGate firewall:

-1. Log in to FortiGate firewall as an administrative user.
+1. Log in to the FortiGate firewall as an administrative user.
 2. Select **VPN > IPsec > Tunnel > Create new > Custom VPN Tunnel**.
 3. In the **Name** field, enter **RSVPN**.
 4. Select **Static IP address** and enter the public IP address of the Vyatta